-When the brakes are open, the APUS RS's flight is stable and level.
+When the brakes are open, the TWIN RS 2's flight is stable and level.
 The brake lines can be used to adjust the speed according to the flight situation, to ensure the optimum level of performance and safety.

-The best glide speed in calm air on the APUS RS is achieved with the brakes fully open.
-Minimum sink is reached by pulling approx. 10 cm of brake.
+The best glide speed in calm air on the TWIN RS 2 is achieved with the brakes fully open.
+In calm conditions, the TWIN RS 2 reaches minimum sink even when not braked.
 If the brakes are pulled more, the sink does not reduce any further, the control pressures increase noticeably and the pilot reaches minimum speed.
+If you fly with the brakes in the half-wrap usual among pros, minimum speed is reached just under the main carabiners.